YusufKolawole/circleci-demo-javascript-express/README.md

   npm start
 ```

-**Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
+**Note : Please make sure your MongoDB is running fine and perfectly.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
 Also `npm3` is required to install dependencies properly.

 ## Available Commands